Can iPads get viruses?

 12. Use mobile antivirus software

-Protect your iPad with an iOS security app
+Protect your iPad with a powerful security app

-Strong security software like Norton Mobile Security for iOS is specifically engineered to help protect iPads by detecting and blocking malware, viruses, and unsafe websites.
-Plus, it will notify you if you’re on an unsafe Wi-Fi network to help keep you safe from hackers, eavesdroppers, and other uninvited guests.
+Strong security software like Norton Mobile Security for iOS is engineered to help protect iPads by detecting and blocking malware, viruses, scam links, and unsafe websites.
+Plus, it will notify you if you’re on an unsafe Wi-Fi network to help keep you safer from hackers, eavesdroppers, and other uninvited guests.

 Can an iPad be hacked?